microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/TextFeatures.md

 TextBlock is one of the core elements and has some special features in the interpretation of text.

 ## Markdown
-To support inline markup adaptive cards supports a subset of *markdown*.
+To support inline markup, adaptive cards supports a subset of Markdown syntax.

-Currently the following are supported:
+Supported:

-* **Bold**
+**Bold**
-* *Italic*
+*Italic*
 * Bulleted Lists
-* Numbered Lists
+1. Numbered Lists

+Not supported:
-Headers, tables and images are not supported.
+Headers, tables and images.

 ## Emojis
-The schema supports text-friendly emoji translation, so each renderer should properly translate the text to it's unicode character.
+The schema supports text-friendly emoji translation, so each renderer should properly translate the text to its unicode character.

 > ":umbrella:" => *unicode umbrella emojii character in the text*

 ## Formatting Functions

-When sending TextBlock items with date or time information you need to be able to translate the date or time to the recipients timezone using their locale.
-This is a task which is almost always way easier for the client to do then for the sender.
-To make it easy for clients to do this we have the ability to invoke a DATE() and TIME() function inside text of the textblock.
+When sending TextBlock items with date or time information, the date or time must be translated to the recipient's timezone.
+This is a much easier task for the client than for the sender.
+To make it easy, the client can invoke a `DATE()` and `TIME()` function inside the text of a textblock.

-These functions can be invoked anywhere in the text of a text block like this:
+These functions can be invoked anywhere in the text of a text block.

 ```javascript
     "Your order was shipped {{DATE(2017-02-13T20:46:30Z, Long)}} and will arrive at {{TIME(2017-02-13T20:00:00Z, Short)}}"
 ```

-### Date Formatting Function
+### Date formatting function

-The DATE function is passed an ISO-8601 formatted date-time record (example: 2017-02-13T20:46:30Z), and an optional hint expressing how you would like the date to be formatted for the user in the text string.
+The DATE function is passed an ISO-8601 formatted date-time record (example: 2017-02-13T20:46:30Z), and an optional hint expressing how to format the date in the text string.

 The format is expressed as a binding clause like this: